Isospin-violating vacuum polarization in the muon $(g-2)$ with SU(3) flavour symmetry from lattice QCD: Computing the counterterm

 We have computed $f(x_0)$ for nine values of $\Lambda$ (see Table~\ref{tab::Kaon_MS_Cont}), since the incremental cost of including an additional value is small.
 In particular, beyond the ones that were used in computing $\atotvioem(\Lambda)$, we have included values as large as $64\, m_\mu\simeq 6.8\,$GeV in order to study the large-$\Lambda$ behavior.
 Note that our final result for $\atotvio$ only relies on $\Lambda$ values up to $16\, m_\mu$.

 Plots (b) and (c) of Fig.~\ref{fig::Kaon_MS_Method} show an example of the methodology described previously on the H101 ensemble and with a PV-mass of $\Lambda=5\, m_\mu$.
+The smallest two separation times are not shown in Fig.~\ref{fig::Kaon_MS_Method_a} in order to improve visibility.
+For the second-largest separation time we observe slightly larger results than for the other separation times; we interpret this as an upward statistical fluctuation.
 In Fig.~\ref{fig::Kaon_MS_Method_c} the continuum limit of the kaon mass splitting value can be seen.
 For each value of the PV-mass, the ensembles show only very small variations, except for H200.
 It has significant differences when compared to the other ensembles.
 This can be explained by its comparatively small volume (see Table \ref{tab::LatSet_Properties}).
 Removing it from the extrapolation has no significant impact on the continuum result.
 For consistency of the data set, we still include this ensemble in the final analysis.
 The continuum extrapolated values from these fits are reported in Table~\ref{tab::Kaon_MS_Cont}.
 The integral of the elastic part is already included for these values.

 The following section will discuss the behavior of the results for the kaon mass splitting in dependence of the PV-mass $\Lambda$.